 |5.
 Directivity||x 2||10|

-Attempting to replicate the sound-of-nature from a man-made-sound-system is an asymptotic task (that is: we can approach but never reach) therefore LR 100 is unachievable.
-The reference sound system described in the next section may approach a value of LR 80 as in table below ↓
+Attempting to replicate the sound-of-nature from a man-made-sound-system is an asymptotic task (that is: we can approach but never reach) therefore LR-100 is unachievable.
+Therefore the reference sound-system, described in the next section, will have a theocratical limit of LR-90, but will readily achieve a value of approx LR-80 as in table below ↓

 |Attributes||Star rating||Weighting||Sub total|